Fmstrat/winapps/README.md

 virsh autostart RDPWindows
 ```

-You will now want to change any settings on the VM and install Windows.
+You will now want to change any settings on the VM and install Windows and whatever programs you would like, such as Microsoft Office.
 You can access the VM with:
 ``` bash
 virt-manager
 ```